Learn to add HTML to your email templates.

 </full width row>

-Adding a full-width row
+Add a full-width row

 Our email templates feature full-width rows, which are separate sections of your email campaign that you can style and add building blocks to.
 For example, you could use a full-width row to apply a coloured background to a particular section of your email campaign.